matloff/fasteR/README.md

  [1] 22.8 24.4 22.8 32.4 30.4 33.9 21.5 27.3 26.0 30.4 21.4
 ```

-Or, we can use subscripts, though now with double brackets:
+Or, we can use indices, though now with double brackets:

 ``` r
 > mtl[[1]]